delabi/edx-documentation/en_us/students/source/SFD_enrolling.rst

   verification in that course.
 For more information, see :ref:`SFD Verify Your Identity`.

-If a course has a verified track, you see a “Verified” indication on the course image in the course catalog on edx.org.
+If a course has a verified track, you see a "Verified" indication on the course image in the course catalog on edx.org.

 .. image:: ../../shared/students/Images/SFD_VerifiedBadge.png